awsdocs/aws-kms-developer-guide/doc_source/enabling-keys.md

 You can disable and reenable the AWS Key Management Service \(AWS KMS\) customer master keys \(CMKs\) that you manage\.
 You cannot change the status of AWS managed CMKs\.

 When you create a CMK, it is enabled by default\.
 If you disable a CMK, it cannot be used to encrypt or decrypt data until you re\-enable it\.
-AWS managed CMKs are permanently enabled for use by services that use AWS KMS\.
+AWS managed CMKs are permanently enabled for use by [services that use AWS KMS](service-integration.md)\.
 You cannot disable them\.

 You can also delete CMKs\.
 For more information, see [Deleting Customer Master Keys](deleting-keys.md)\.

+**Note**
+AWS KMS does not rotate the backing keys of customer\-managed CMKs while they are disabled\.
+For more information, see [How Automatic Key Rotation Works](rotate-keys.md#rotate-keys-how-it-works)\.

 + [Enabling and Disabling CMKs \(Console\)](#enabling-keys-console)